Absurd But True: 7 Wild Stories That Sound Made Up (But Aren’t)

 7. The Couple Who Found a Secret Speakeasy in Their House

-The past is never gone.
+The past is never really gone.
 It’s just behind a wall you haven’t opened yet.
+A lesson for trauma-survivors like me as well as those buying new homes and doing renovations.

 What These Stories All Share